Multi-million pound supercomputer speeds up research at the University of Bristol

 "In addition to research, we take pride in offering taught courses on HPC for our students which prepare them for their future in this important field."

 Designed, integrated and configured by the HPC, storage and data analytics integrator OCF, BC4 has more than 15,000 cores making it the largest UK university system by core count and a theoretical peak performance of 600 Teraflops.

 Dr Christopher Woods, EPSRC Research Software Engineer Fellow at the University of Bristol, said: "We have researchers looking at whole-planet modelling with the aim of trying to understand the earth's climate, climate change and how that’s going to evolve, as well as others looking at rotary blade design for helicopters, the mutation of genes, the spread of disease and where diseases come from.

 "Early benchmarking is showing that the new system is three times faster than our previous cluster – research that used to take a month now takes a week, and what took a week now only takes a few hours.
 That's a massive improvement that'll be a great benefit to research at the University."

 The new system is ranked 301 in the world, according to the Top500 list which analyses the world's 500 fastest supercomputers.
-Was launched at a special symposium in Bristol on the 24 May.
+It was launched at a special symposium in Bristol on 24 May.

 Simon Burbidge, the University's new Director of Advanced Computing, said: "It is with great excitement that I take on the role of Director of Advanced Computing.
 My predecessor, Ian Stewart, has made a tremendous contribution in developing the Blue Crystal facility.
 I look forward to building on this foundation and enabling the University's ambitious research programmes through the provision of the latest computational techniques and simulations."